Vermont athletes served by Special Olympics Vermont

 Vermonters’ understanding of what it means to be a truly diverse and inclusive place is always expanding.
 Making Vermont a safe place for every resident—from the standpoint of public safety, representation, access to services, a clean environment, personal expression, and more—is our highest priority.

 Vermont broke ground with landmark civil unions legislation in 2000 and followed that with legislatively legalizing gay marriage in 2009.
-As of 2017, Vermont leads the nation in the percent of its residents who identify as LGBT.
+As of 2017, Vermont leads the nation in the percentage of its residents who identify as LGBTQ+.
 And in 2020, Vermonter Taylor Small became the first openly transgender person to serve in the Vermont Legislature.
 Vermont is proud to be seen by many as a welcoming place for LGBTQ+ people.
+On April 6, 2022, Governor Phil Scott signed a bill into law that permits amending a birth certificate to reflect gender identity.
+Governor Scott issued a statement saying, “This bill takes an important step forward towards building a more equitable Vermont.
+Working to make our state more welcoming and inclusive for all must be a priority, and this is another important step towards that goal.”

 Freedom to Search